-When a longer description of the ad is needed, the Description element can be used to provide it.
+When a longer description of the ad is needed, the cription> element can be used.

 Required No

 Parent InLine

 Bounded 0-1

 Content A string value that describes a longer description of the ad

 3.4.6 Advertiser

 Providing an advertiser name can help publishers prevent display of the ad with its competitors.
 Ad serving parties and publishers should identify how to interpret values provided within this element.